jmigual/APATeoria/Notes/TFM/zExtra_03_01.md

 - $t \ge \max\left\{r_k^{\min}, A_{m_k^{\min}}^{\min}\right\}$, by rule 2 a job cannot start before begin released (so $t \ge r_k^{\min}$) and cannot start until at least $m_k^{\min}$ cores are available.
 Thus this condition is met only if $J_k$ can start at time $t$.
 - $J_k \in \operatorname{hp}_i$, by definition of $\operatorname{hp}_i$, this condition is only met if $J_k$ has a higher priority than $J_i$.

-Thus we prove that a higher-priority job that can $\blacksquare$
+Thus we prove the claim $\blacksquare$

+These are jobs that could start, now we have to check whether $J_i$ executing would mean that all the predecessors of a job in $\mathcal{Q}(v, t)$ have finished and thus the higher-priority job can start too.